gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 }
 ```

-That single check is why the "prose, nothing to escape" row up top shows a 22x speedup.
-The standard library walks the
+That branch produces the 22x result for prose.
+The standard library constructs a new string while turbohtml clears
-whole string building a new one; turbohtml scans it sixteen bytes at a step, sees nothing, and returns the string it was
+sixteen bytes per step and returns the input object.
-given.

-The sizing pass leans on a CPython detail worth knowing.
-A Python `str` is allocated for a known length and a known
+The sizing pass uses CPython's flexible string representation.
+CPython allocates a `str` for a known length and maximum
-maximum character value, through
+character value through
 [`PyUnicode_New(length, maxchar)`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_New), part of CPython's
 public Unicode C API alongside the
 [`PyUnicode_1BYTE_KIND`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_1BYTE_KIND),
 [`PyUnicode_DATA`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_DATA), and
-[`PyUnicode_FindChar`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_FindChar) calls in the later snippets.
-Because we computed both numbers in pass one, we get a correctly sized buffer in one allocation and write straight into
-it, no reallocation, no waste.
-I will come back to that `maxchar` in a moment, because it ties into how strings are
-stored.

-## Going backwards: unescape

-`unescape` is the mirror image, and it reuses the same instinct: hop to the next interesting spot, bulk-copy everything
-in between.
-The interesting character here is `&`, the start of every entity.
+[`PyUnicode_FindChar`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_FindChar), which later snippets use.
+The
+first pass supplies both allocation inputs, so the second pass writes into an exact buffer without reallocating.
+The
+`maxchar` value also determines the width of each stored character.

+## The same scan runs backward

+`unescape` reverses the transformation.
+It searches for `&`, copies the span before it, and resolves the entity.
+The
+distance to the next `&` determines the best search method.

-To find the next `&`, turbohtml first probes the next sixteen bytes inline, and only if that comes up empty does it call
+turbohtml probes the next sixteen bytes inline.
+If that probe finds no ampersand, `memchr` searches the remaining span:
-`memchr` over the rest:

 ```c
 // in reference-dense text the next '&' is a handful of characters away,